Mini-batch Estimation for Deep Cox Models: Statistical Foundations and Practical Guidance: mb-MPLE for Cox-NN

-Section \ref{sec:consistency and convergence rate of SGD estimator} presents the statistical properties of the global minimizer $\Tilde{f}^{(s)}_n$.
-Whether $\Tilde{f}^{(s)}_n$ can be reached by SGD is affacted by many factors since the NN training is a highly non-convex optimization problem (see the visualization by \citet{li2018visualizing}).
-When applying SGD in NN training, the learning rate $\gamma$ and batch size and greatly influence the behavior of SGD.
-It has been noticed that the ratio of the learning rate to the batch size $\gamma/s$ is a key determinant of the SGD dynamics \citep{goyal2017accurate,jastrzkebski2017three,jastrzkebski2018width,xie2020diffusion}.
-A lower value of $\gamma/s$ leads to a smaller size of the step. \citet{goyal2017accurate} demonstrates a phenomenon that keeping $\gamma/s$ constant makes the SGD training process almost unchanged on a broad range of minibatch sizes, which is known as the linear scaling rule.
-This rule guides the tuning of hyper-parameters in NN such that we can fix either $\gamma$ or $s$ and only tune the other parameter to optimize the behavior of SGD.
+The previous section focuses on the statistical properties of the mb-MPLE $\Tilde{f}^{(s)}_n$, the global minimizer of (\ref{eq:SGD NN minimizer}).
+In practice, searching for the mb-MPLE through SGD is challenging since the NN training is a highly non-convex optimization problem and can be affected by many factors \citep{li2018visualizing}.
+It has been noticed that the ratio of the learning rate to the batch size $\gamma/s$ is a key factor that determines SGD dynamics \citep{goyal2017accurate,jastrzkebski2017three}. \citet{goyal2017accurate} demonstrates that keeping $\gamma/s$ constant makes the SGD training process almost unchanged on a broad range of batch sizes, which is known as the \textit{linear scaling rule}.
+This rule guides hyperparameter tuning in NN such that we can fix either $\gamma$ or $s$ and only tune the other parameter to optimize the behavior of SGD.